Chart Color Schemes

 Dardanup's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Health data shows Dardanup residents have relatively positive health outcomes with common conditions seen across both young and old age groups.
-Private health cover rate is high at approximately 56% (2,098 people), compared to 54.1% across Rest of WA.
+Dardanup residents have a relatively positive health status with common conditions seen across all age groups.
+The private health cover rate is high at approximately 56%, compared to 54.1% in the rest of WA.

-The most common conditions are arthritis (10.1%) and mental health issues (7.6%).
-Around 69.5% report no medical ailments, compared to 66.4% in Rest of WA.
-Dardanup has 19.5% residents aged 65 and over (724 people), higher than the 17.6% in Rest of WA.
-Seniors' health outcomes are strong, performing better than the general population in health metrics.
+Arthritis and mental health issues are the most prevalent, affecting 10.1 and 7.6% respectively.
+About 69.5% report no medical ailments, higher than the 66.4% in the rest of WA.
+Around 19.5% of residents are aged 65 and over (724 people), compared to 17.6% in the rest of WA.
+Seniors' health outcomes are strong, exceeding general population metrics.

 Frequently Asked Questions - Health